 The Lake Haiyaha Trail?
 I hadn’t heard about this lake up to that point.
 The truth is, we weren’t even sure how to pronounce this name.
 Yet the weather in the mountains finally cleared up, just in time for our new adventure.
 With not many excursions planned for that day, we gave in to this hike with the mysterious name, Lake Haiyaha.

 Introducing Lake Haiyaha

 Lake Haiyaha is one of alpine/subalpine lakes in the Bear Lake area.
 Nestled deep in the woods, the place astounds with its rugged shores and remarkable views of 12,486-foot Otis Peak, 12,713-foot Hallett Peak, the Sharkstooth, and Chaos Canyon, located between the biggest summits.

 “Haiyaha” (pronounce hi-ya-ha) comes from one of the indigenous languages of the Americas.
 It means “rock”, “big rocks”, or “lake of many rocks“.
 The name depicts the true nature of the place.
-Surrounded by the Colorado Rockies’s giants, it holds tight to smaller boulders and abundant rocks right at its edge.
+Surrounded by the Colorado Rockies’ giants, it holds tight to smaller boulders and abundant rocks right at its edge.

 Located slightly off the route to a popular trio, Nymph, Dream, and Emerald Lakes, the Lake Haiyaha hike also feels quieter.
-While Rocky Mountain’s enthusiast still march along the moderately strenuous trail every day, serenity and tranquility are not forsaken here.
+While many Rocky Mountain’s enthusiast still march along the moderately strenuous trail every day, serenity and tranquility are not forsaken here.

 - Elevation Gain: 745 feet